- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

 Despite this, they can also be loving and playful.

 German Shepherds need socialization training to avoid becoming aggressive.

 18. Shetland Sheepdog

-Beautiful and bold, the “Miniature Collie” isn’t just looks, and no brain.
-One of the smartest dogs in the world, these dogs make excellent therapy dogs.
+Beautiful and bold, the “Miniature Collie” is one of the smartest dogs in the world.

 These friendly dogs are healthy and devoted.